 If you intend to hire yourself or others as a full or part-time employee of your company, then you may have to register with the appropriate State Agencies or obtain Workers Compensation Insurance or Unemployment Insurance (or both).
 View our “Employees & Payroll” section for help with hiring employees and processing payroll.

-DBA: Your Fictitious Business Name should be valid for 5 years (unless you change company name or other information listed on the FBN) at which point you’ll need to renew it with the county.
+DBA: Your Fictitious Business Name should be valid for 5 years (unless you change your company’s name or other information listed on the FBN) at which point you’ll need to renew it with the county.

 LLC: Mississippi corporations are required to file a Periodic Report with the Mississippi Secretary of State each year by April 15, in addition to general taxation.
 Information on your business’ taxes can be found here.

-Corporation: Business in Mississippi should file a report annually by April 15 with the Secretary of State of Mississippi.
+Corporation: Businesses in Mississippi should file a report annually by April 15 with the Secretary of State of Mississippi.
 The filing fee is $25.